scylladb/scylla-rust-driver/docs/source/queries/paged.md

 # }
 ```

-### Passing the paging state manually
+## Manual paging
-It's possible to fetch a single page from the table, extract the paging state
+It's possible to fetch a single page from the table, and manually pass paging state
-from the result and manually pass it to the next query.
-That way, the next
+to the next query.
+That way, the next query will start fetching the results
-query will start fetching the results from where the previous one left off.
+from where the previous one left off.

 On a `Query`:
 ```rust